 - An introduction to YLs and how they learn

 - Speaking & Listening

 - Final Assignment

 Modules will also include online video observations of real Young Learner classrooms.

 There will also be some optional live, synchronous sessions that you will be able to join during the course.
 The times and dates for the sessions will be decided once the course is up and running.
-However they are planned as such:
+However, they are planned as follows: